Patternslib/Patterns/demo/depends/documentation.md

-The simplest form of a dependency expression is `<input name>` which indicates that an input element with the given name (or id) must have a value (if it is a checkbox must be checked).
+The simplest form of a dependency expression is `<input name>` which indicates that an input element with the given name (or id) must have a value (or in the case of checkboxes that it must be checked).
 You can also test for a specific value:

 -   `<input name>=<value>`: indicates that an input element must have a specific value.
 This is most useful when used to check which radio